Employment Law Guide

 - Contracts and subcontracts with state or local governments, except for the specific government entity that participates in work on or under the contract

-Moreover, contractors or subcontractors that are religious entities may grant employment preferences to individuals of a particular religion but must comply with other requirements of the Executive Order.
+Moreover, contractors or subcontractors that are religious entities may grant employment preferences to individuals of a particular religion but must comply with other requirements of E.O.
+11246.

-The Executive Order requires covered contractors and subcontractors to refrain from discrimination and to engage in affirmative steps to ensure that applicants and employees receive equal employment opportunity regardless of race, color, religion, sex, and/or national origin.
+E.O.
+11246 requires covered contractors and subcontractors to refrain from discrimination and to engage in affirmative steps to ensure that applicants and employees receive equal employment opportunity regardless of race, color, religion, sex, sexual orientation, gender identity, and national origin.
+Additionally, E.O.
+11246 prohibits contractors and subcontractors from taking adverse action against employees or applicants for asking about, discussing or disclosing their pay or the pay of their co-workers.

 The Department of Labor's regulations prohibit discrimination in such employment practices as recruitment, rates of pay, upgrading, layoff, promotion, and selection for training.
-Employers may not make distinctions based on race, color, religion, sex, or national origin in recruitment or advertising efforts, employment opportunities, wages, hours, job classifications, seniority, retirement ages, or job fringe benefits such as employer contributions to company pension or insurance plans.
+Employers may not make distinctions based on race, color, religion, sex, sexual orientation, gender identity or national origin in recruitment or advertising efforts, employment opportunities, wages, hours, job classifications, seniority, retirement ages, or job fringe benefits such as employer contributions to company pension or insurance plans.
+Additionally, contractors are prohibited from taking adverse action against employees or applicants for asking about, discussing or disclosing their pay or the pay of their co-workers.
 The regulations include other requirements, such as those summarized below.

 Nonconstruction (supply and service) contractors and subcontractors that employ 50 or more persons and that also satisfy at least one of four additional criteria (e.g., having a Federal contract of $50,000 or more) must develop and maintain written affirmative action programs (AAPs).
 Usually an AAP must cover each of the contractor's establishments.